Thursday, November 21, 2013

 So what happened here?
 I have my own theories and something about the following quote from MWP doesn't ring quite true - there's something not exactly transparent.

 "And in Marvel news… the economics of licensing a tie-in product is always something we have to weigh carefully.
 We brokered an admittedly ambitious license with Marvel.
-Our first event, CIVIL WAR, was successful and well received, but it didn’t garner the level of sales necessary to sustain the rest of the line.
+Our first event, CIVIL WAR, was successful and well-received, but it didn’t garner the level of sales necessary to sustain the rest of the line.
 We’ve learned from this and are taking a very different approach with the other licensed properties we’re bringing out to you in the next three years.
 We believe we created a great game.
-Those of you that have supported us have been terrific, and we appreciate you.
+Those of you who have supported us have been terrific, and we appreciate you.
 But, unfortunately, we will not be bringing any new product out under the Marvel line.
 We know this affects our customers.
-Those that have pre-ordered Annihilation will receive a full refund or a credit worth 150% of their Annihilation order to use on existing or future product".
+Those that have pre-ordered Annihilation will receive a full refund or a credit worth 150% of their Annihilation order to use on existing or future products".

 Really?
 This game has hardly been out for a year.
-It also was the 2012 ENnie Awards Silver Award winner for Best Game and Gold Award winner for best rules.
-They even say in the quote above that CIVIL WAR was successful and well received.
+It also was the 2012 ENnie Awards Silver Award winner for Best Game and Gold Award winner for Best Rules.
+They even say in the quote above that CIVIL WAR was successful and well-received.
 How much better was this expected to be.
-I can't help but think that somehow this has something to do with Marvel over valuing their licence for this game after the success of the Avengers movie.
+I can't help but think that somehow this has something to do with Marvel over-valuing their licence for this game after the success of the Avengers movie.
 If this game can't make enough money to be viable then I seriously doubt Marvel will be able to find a game company (or develop a game themselves) that will "garner the level of sales necessary to sustain the rest of the line".

 If MWP would come clean with the details maybe the fans could do something regarding this.
 Specifically, did MWP dump the line because they couldn't make enough money on it?
 I hope not because they just invested in that tired old property "Firefly".
-If they dumped Marvel Heroic because they felt they couldn't keep both it and their other newly acquired properties then that would be tragedy.
-That would essentially mean that they were not prepared to let Marvel Heroic grow and produce returns for them and that they took the money we spent on it and rolled it into a licence for crap like "Firefly".
+If they dumped Marvel Heroic because they felt they couldn't keep both it and their other newly acquired properties then that would be a tragedy.
+That would essentially mean that they were not prepared to let Marvel Heroic grow and produce returns for them and that they took the money we spent on it and rolled it into a license for crap like "Firefly".

 Thursday, May 9, 2013